2023

 You will explore how company managers and investors make financial decisions, how they manage their risk and how financial markets function.
 Your background may not necessarily be in finance, so this is a great opportunity to gain in-depth knowledge and practical understanding of financial markets and financial decision making.

-Queen’s University is ranked first in the UK for Graduate Prospects in Accounting and Finance.
-(Times and Sunday Times Good University Guide 2023)
+Queen’s University is ranked third in the UK for Graduate Prospects in Finance.
+(Times and Sunday Times Good University Guide 2024)

 “The MSc Finance programme is academically demanding and intellectually challenging.
 It places strong emphasis on both theory and practical application.
 The lecturers are not only the best in their field but constantly inspiring.
 I gained in-depth knowledge on asset pricing, corporate finance, econometrics, and Bloomberg workstation.
 I also made some life-long friends and I highly recommend this programme to anyone considering a career in finance and investment.